GeorgiosAlexiadis/MOOP-Wind-Farm-Site-Selection/README.md

 ## Overview

 This repository contains materials related to my bachelor's thesis, which focuses on selecting optimal locations for offshore wind farms using advanced multi-objective optimization methods.
 Specifically, the study addresses the optimization problem within the Exclusive Economic Zone (EEZ) of the Kaliningrad region, leveraging evolutionary algorithms and spatial data analysis.

+The primary file for this project is **MOOP Wind Farm Site Selection.ipynb**.
+To view the contents of this file and replicate the analysis, please download it.
+All files used in the process are also attached.

 ## Objectives